 Before going hiking in Czech Republic make sure you have a valid travel insurance policy.
 We personally used World Nomads for our trip however it’s important to read the policy details to ensure it’s right for you.
 Click here to get a quote from World Nomads!

-Have you been to the Jeseniky Mountains?
-Are you interested in visiting?
+Are you looking for things to do in the Jeseniky Mountains?
 Let us know in the comments!